ICSV31AIchallenge/ICSV31-AI-Challenge/README.md

 ### Noise addition

-To create a dataset that closely resembles real-world industrial environments, background noise recorded from real outdoor environments and ToyADMOS background noise were added to the vibration signals at a signal-to-noise ratio (SNR) of [-5, 5] dB.
+To create a dataset that closely resembles real-world industrial environments, background noise recorded from real outdoor environments and DEMAND noise were added to the signals at a signal-to-noise ratio (SNR) of [-5, 5] dB.

-The outdoor noise sources include recordings from **three distinct campus locations (ponds, hills, and gates)** as well as **ToyADMOS Noise**, which represents noise from **a real factory environment**.
+The outdoor noise sources include recordings from **three distinct campus locations (ponds, hills, and gates)** as well as **DEMAND Noise**, which includes noise from the **park, town square, and traffic intersection environments**.

 ### Data specification